Helping people who use substances during the COVID-19 pandemic

 - direct virtual counselling from peer support workers, social workers, psychologists and other professionals by phone or text

-The Canadian Pain Task Force has assembled a list of resources, which people living with pain and their partners in care may find helpful during this time.
+The Canadian Pain Task Force has assembled a list of resources which people living with pain and their partners in care may find helpful during this time.
 The list has been shared with stakeholders and posted to the Canadian Pain Task Force website.

-Allowing community organizations to mobilize resources to protect themselves
+Allowing community organizations to mobilize resources

 - Date modified: